Introduction to Insert in MySQL

 VALUES (value1, value2, ….);

-While adding new records, we need to be careful about the defined data types while creating the structure of the table.
+While adding new records, we need to be careful about the defined data types while creating the table structure.

-- Numeric: Numeric values should not be enclosed within either single or double-quotes.
+• Numeric: Numeric values should not be enclosed within single or double quotes.

-- Date: Those data types should be in the single quote with the ‘YYYY-MM-DD’ format.
+• Date: Those data types should be in a single quote with the ‘YYYY-MM-DD’ format.

 Let’s consider there is an ‘employee’ table consisting of the following attributes:

-If we are adding values for all the columns of a table, we don’t need to specify the column names in the query, but we have to make sure that our new record should follow the sequence of the column as defined in the table.
+If we add values for all the table columns, we don’t need to specify the column names in the query, but we have to ensure that our new record follows the column sequence as defined in the table.

 INSERT INTO employee